Everything To Know About The Bizarre Drama Surrounding TikTok's Texas Bee Lady

 Advertisement

-But now, some bee specialists (yes, also a thing) are coming forward with claims that Richardson's techniques are staged, fake, or even dangerous.
+But now, some bee specialists (yes, also a thing) are coming forward with claims that Thompson's techniques are staged, fake, or even dangerous.
 In a series of TikToks published May 22, a beekeeper from L.A.
-Honeybee Rescue slammed Richardson for "opening up hives with her hair down, wearing dark clothes with exposed skin" and accused her of "setting a dangerous precedent."
+Honeybee Rescue slammed Thompson for "opening up hives with her hair down, wearing dark clothes with exposed skin" and accused her of "setting a dangerous precedent."
 The beekeeper continued, "I don't see her using power tools.
 I don't see her using ladders.
 Her husband goes in, cuts everything up for her, she lifts it up."

-Richardson hasn't directly addressed the allegations.
+Thompson hasn't directly addressed the allegations.
 But she's responded to swarms (pun intended) of questions about her technique.
 In the comment section of one video from July, a follower asked why she doesn't feel the need to wear a full bee suit.
 "Just experience," she responded.
 "After 10 years, you learn to read the bees' behavior just like any other animal.
 And bees that just swarmed tend to be docile."

 But the beekeeper behind @lahoneybeerescue disagrees.
-Although she praised Richardson for educating followers on how unthreatening bees can be, she said that you can't discern from a distance how dangerous a swarm will be.
+Although she praised Thompson for educating followers on how unthreatening bees can be, she said that you can't discern from a distance how dangerous a swarm will be.
 "You can only tell by actually antagonizing the bees," said @lahoneybeerescue.
 "And she doesn't show herself wearing protective gear when she goes up and analyzes the hives."

 “ @ texas bee works: we all see you. we know you’re faking.” :flushed: https://t.co/esqdW24nlZ pic.twitter.com/3iLKTbzIW1— aisha ☭ (@diligenda) May 24, 2021